AnatolyNz/spring-boot-web-dto/README.md

 * **dto**: Data Transfer Objects for communication between the client and server.
 * **mapper**: Mapper interfaces for mapping between DTOs and entity models.

+Link to a video demonstration of the project - https://drive.google.com/drive/folders/1WkUiHSLxAJwgzelOM4aemBnLmSeOIdyP?usp=sharing

 ## Setup

 To set up and use the Online Book Store, follow these steps: